 Dachshunds, also known as Doxies or sausage dogs, are undeniably charming with their short legs, long bodies, and big personalities.
 They’ve captured the hearts of many people, including those with allergies.
-But before you rush out to adopt a Dachshund, there’s an important question to consider: are Dachshunds hypoallergenic dogs?
+But before you rush out to adopt a Dachshund, there’s an important question to consider: Are dachshunds hypoallergenic dogs?
 Let’s explain this topic to help you decide if bringing a Dachshund into your household is the right choice for you.

 What Does “Hypoallergenic” Really Mean?